-Computer Science (CS) is a field in which students of color, low-income, and female students are underrepresented.
-In our UCLA Center X Computer Science Equity Project, we attend to this underrepresentation by addressing the interaction of structural inequalities (access to courses, teachers), belief systems (stereotypes about what type of student can excel in CS), classroom pedagogy, and larger educational policies that impact which students do (and which students do not) learn computer science.
-Additionally, as CS opportunities begin to scale through our public school systems, we work to ensure that equity is consistently kept at the center of all efforts.
+Our project attends to this production of inequality in computer science by addressing the interaction of structural inequalities (access to courses, teachers), belief systems (stereotypes about what type of student can excel in CS), classroom pedagogy, and larger educational policies that impact which students do (and which students do not) learn computer science.
+Additionally, as CS education begin to scale through our public K-12 school system, we work to ensure that equity is consistently kept at the center of all efforts.

 Our team has been at the forefront of broadening participation in computing activities for almost a decade now.
 In 2000, under the auspices of the NSF-funded “Into the Loop Alliance,” we conducted research presented in Stuck in the Shallow End: Education, Race, and Computing (Margolis, Estrella, Goode, Jellison-Holme, Nao, 2008, 2017).
 The findings reveal how CS educational disparities fall along race, gender, and class lines and how computer science education has been a window into the reproduction of inequality.
-In 2008, in response to these findings, the Exploring Computer Science program was created.
-The ECS program, that now exists nationwide, consists of 1) a year-long, research-based, high school, intro inquiry and equity based computer science curriculum (co-authors Joanna Goode and Gail Chapman) and 2) ECS teacher professional development program.
+In 2008, in response to these findings, the Exploring Computer Science (ECS) program was created and spread to the 7 largest school districts in the country.
+For up to date information on the ECS program, visit: www.exploringcs.com.

 REAL-CS is a National Science Foundation collaboration between UCLA and University of Oregon partners.
 REAL-CS consists of three strands of work: